 Originally from Dunedin, Roger is passionate about the outdoors as a recreational playground for kayaking, hunting, sailing, climbing, spear fishing, and, of course, SKIING.
 His split working life sees him working as a fresh water scientist in the rivers and streams of Southern New Zealand for much of the year, or at least when the water is falling in liquid form.
 Roger began skiing as a toddler in central Otago, and hasn't stopped spending seasons in the USA, Canada, and Japan.
 Including working as a glaciologist in the coast mountains of British Columbia, ski patrol, and avalanche instruction.
-In 2008 he graduated from Otago University after completing an honors degree in glaciology, and in 2012 became an NZMGA assistant ski guide.
-Roger is currently working to complete level 2 avalanche and ski guiding qualifications.
-In his spare time he can often be found in the kitchen testing new recipes on friends, brewing full grain beer, making things with wood or out with his dogs and two daughters.
+In 2008 he graduated from Otago University after completing an honors degree in glaciology, and in 2017 became a full NZMGA ski guide.
+In his spare time Roger can often be found in the kitchen testing new recipes on friends, brewing full grain beer, making things with wood or out with his dogs and two daughters.

 Alistair (Al) Moore

 NZMGA Ski guide Al Moore is a West Canterbury local who has lived in Oxford for the past 2 decades.
 He recreates and works in the Craigieburn basin.
 Passionate about being in the outdoors, Al enjoys many forms of outdoor activities including tramping, mountain biking, rock climbing, windsurfing, river rafting, kayaking, and skiing.
 Al also holds several NZOIA instructor awards.
 He has spent a considerable amount of time as a tertiary level outdoor educator, ski patroller, heliski guide and river guide.
-Al was actually Anna Keeling's first avalanche instructor in 1992 – so you can understand how lucky we are to have him on our guide team!
+Al was actually Anna Keeling's first avalanche instructor in 1992 – so you can understand how lucky we are to have this experienced practitioner on our guide team!
 Currently he splits his time between working as a builder (mostly at Castle Hill village) and ski guiding in Japan.
 He's married with two post teenage daughters and now considers himself an empty–nester.
 Any spare time is often spent at the family Bach at Lake Clearwater indulging in some of the aforementioned outdoor activities.